 NOTE: This man page is for the match and %in% S4 generic functions defined in the BiocGenerics package.
 See ?base::match for the default methods (defined in the base package).
 Bioconductor packages can define specific methods for objects (typically vector-like) not supported by the default methods.

 '''

 match(x, table, nomatch=NA_integer, incomparables=NULL, ...)

+x %in% table

 '''